From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: CoSur

 \subsection{Cognitive Editing}

 To guide the LLM toward producing the desired response, we first identify the target tokens $tok_s$ and $tok_o$.
-The output-layer weight vectors corresponding to the two target tokens, denoted as $\mathbf{w}_s$ and $\mathbf{w}_o$, respectively, are obtained from the LLM.
+The vectors in the LLM's output projection corresponding to the two target tokens, denoted $\mathbf{w}_s \in \mathbb{R}^d$ and $\mathbf{w}_o \in \mathbb{R}^d$, are obtained from the LLM.
 We then normalize the two weight vectors as follows:

 The target direction $\mathbf{d_{target}}$ is determined according to the value of $O(t)$:

 The hidden representation $\mathbf{h}$ is steered toward the target direction to obtain the edited representation $\mathbf{\tilde{h}}$, thereby facilitating the LLM to output the target token.